Martin and Pratt

 These compensatory strategies can be successful, particularly at a younger age where exposure to words is limited and there are a lot of pictures available.

-As texts become more complex there are less pictures, too many words to guess successfully and limitations to the number of new words that can be stored in memory so generative strategies are essential to work out new and unfamiliar words.
+As texts become more complex, there are fewer pictures, too many words to guess successfully and limitations to the number of new words that can be stored in memory so generative strategies are essential to work out new and unfamiliar words.

 Within an RtI model, the Martin and Pratt Nonword Reading Test can be used for screening, progress monitoring, and instructional decision-making, regarding the key literacy skill of phonological awareness.